lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 008.md

 Shopping spree ensues.

 We decide to go to the Zombie Inn to see if we might gather some more information about the disappearances in [[Witchcross]].
-Noone knows anything,
+No-one knows anything, so we decide to go to bed.

+## 7 Marpenoth

 # Loot: